Find Property Tax Rates, Pay Online & Understand Your Bill

 Property Tax FAQs

 Property tax is calculated by multiplying your property's assessed value by the local effective tax rate.
-Rates vary widely — from under 0.30% in some Southern states to over 2.00% in New Jersey and Illinois.
-Exemptions for homesteads, seniors, veterans, or disabilities further reduce the taxable amount.
+You can use our property tax calculator to estimate your bill.
+Exemptions for homesteads, seniors, or veterans further reduce the taxable base.

 What is the average property tax rate in the United States?